Mogo-BI/Collect_data_in_compliance_with_RGPD_standards/README.md

     <li>Write at least 5 recommendations on management rules to implement on the CRM data to comply with RGPD standards</li>

   <h2>2.
 Data recovery</h2>
-    <li>Data extraction using SQL, for current year and for customers who had a "full" file</li>
+    <li>Data extraction using SQL, for current year and for customers who had a fully file</li>
     <li>Select only strictly required data</li>

   <h2>3.
 Dataset cleaning</h2>